Sylvester on film in Brighton

 Someone else who was on the naughty side was the main DJ for the club – Rory Steele.
 Rory can be heard introducing Sylvester at the start of the film: “Ladies and gentleman, direct from the US of A, Sylvester!”

 Rory, according to Mike: “was so outrageous it was untrue, and so camp.
 Oh dear, dripping, dripping is not the word for it, with all the gold lamé and the hand movements, unbelievable you know, so camp it was untrue.
-A complete and almost utter drag queen, but what a good DJ.
+If you look at the Coasters page on Facebook you’ll see a picture of Rory [in the club] with things hanging out.
+Yeah he was a big boy, and a slut as well.
+But what a good DJ.
 Unfortunately, he’s dead now as well, the usual thing A…”

 And roll it!